JosieSeitz/Hello-World/README.md

 ## **Project Title**
 Sample Hello World GitHub.
 ## **Description**
-I am practicing using GitHub for BAIS Professional Preparation class📚.
+I am practicing using GitHub for BAIS Professional Preparation class.
 I have learned how to stylize my text.
 Some of the important ones I learned about were **bolding**, *italicizing*, <ins>underlinging</ins>, and ~strikethrough~.
 I have also learned how to add a URL link connected to text.
 ## **Tools Used**
 Used [GitHub Basic Formatting Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to understand how to build this page.
 ## **Files Used**